• Skip to primary navigation

 🥡 Storing & Reheating

-To enjoy these ribs later, place the completely cooled ribs into an airtight container, double wrapped with plastic wrap or heavy-duty foil.
+To freeze, place the completely cooled ribs into an airtight container, double wrapped with plastic wrap or heavy-duty foil.
 They can then be frozen and stored for 2-3 months.

 I recommend the above method to ensure no freezer burn and no mess when your ribs defrost!